Main navigation | Main content

 The United States developed regulations to protect the rights and welfare of human research participants in the 1970s which led to the establishment of the Institutional Review Board (IRB).
 IRB review is built on the foundation of three key principles defined in The Belmont Report.

-Many IRBs in the United States (U.S.) also review clinical investigations regulated by FDA and clinical investigations that are intended to support applications for research or marketing permits for FDA-regulated products.
+Many IRBs in the United States (U.S.) also review clinical investigations regulated by the Food and Drug Administration (FDA) and clinical investigations that are intended to support applications for research or marketing permits for FDA-regulated products.

 IRBs must include at least five members with varying backgrounds (scientific and non-scientific) and at least one member that has no affiliation with the institution (45 CFR 46, 21 CFR 56).

-There are four IRB committees at the University.
-The IRBs receive an estimated 10,000 initial applications, modification requests, and changes to research teams a year.
-These submissions include new applications, modification requests, report forms and continuing review submissions.
-The IRB Medical Committee meets weekly and the Social Committees meet at least monthly.
-The University IRBs are situated under the Human Research Protection Program (HRPP), a program that reports to the Office of the Vice President for Research in the University and is represented by Institutional Official (IO), Dr. Brian Herman.
+There are eight biomedical IRB panels and two social behavioral IRB panels at the University.
+The IRBs receive more than 10,000 initial applications, modification requests, reports of new information, or requests for changes to research teams each year (Learn more about IRB metrics).
+Each IRB biomedical panel meets every other week.
+Each social and behavioral panel meets at least once per month.
+The University IRBs are situated under the Human Research Protection Program (HRPP), a program that reports to the Office of the Vice President for Research in the University.
+The Vice President for Research also serves as the Institutional Official (IO).

-This IRB holds a Federal Wide Assurance, number 00000312 from the Office for Human Research Protection (OHRP) in the Department of Health and Human Services (DHHS).
+The University’s IRB holds a Federalwide Assurance (FWA number 00000312) from the Office for Human Research Protection (OHRP) in the Department of Health and Human Services (DHHS).
 This FWA is a binding agreement between DHHS and the University of Minnesota and is updated and renegotiated at regular intervals.

-IRBs review research that involves human participants to determine whether the research meets the approval criteria as defined by the federal regulations before the research takes place.
-Below is a high-level representation of what the IRB will evaluate to determine whether the rights and welfare of human participants are protected.
+IRBs review, before the research takes place, research that involves human participants to determine whether it meets the approval criteria defined by the federal regulations.
+Below is a high-level representation of what the IRB evaluates to determine whether the rights and welfare of human participants are protected.
 Based on the level of risk, the research will either be reviewed by a designated individual IRB member (minimal risk research) or the full committee (greater than minimal risk research).

 Learn more about IRBs and research ethics by completing the Basic CITI Training Course.